 There are some helpful resources you can take advantage of, as they offer tax preparation services which are either free of charge, or setup to accommodate very low income households:

-- Local options – most communities have local nonprofit organizations which offer free tax services to elderly adults, for example agencies on aging, local libraries, and senior centers
+- Local options – most communities have local non-profit organizations which offer free tax services to elderly adults, for example agencies on aging, local libraries, and senior centres.

 - AARP Foundation Tax Aide – this organization provides tax assistance service for low income adults, and it has the built-in advantage of being familiar to most seniors already

-- Tax Counseling for the Elderly (TCE) – the IRS itself sponsors this program, aimed specifically at adults aged 60+.
+- Tax Counselling for the Elderly (TCE) – the IRS itself sponsors this program, aimed specifically at adults aged 60+.
 In-person assistance is offered by certified volunteers on a personal basis.

 Phoenix Home Health and Tax Assistance

-It might not seem like it, but part of Phoenix health care, and for that matter all of Arizona health care, includes providing some kind of assistance to seniors who need help at tax time.
+It might not seem like it, but part of Phoenix health care, and for that matter all of Arizona health care, includes providing senior home care arizona who need help at tax time.
 Without that AZ health care and assistance, tax time could be a lot more stressful for the elderly, because of the huge potential for confusion associated with the process.
 Help put your elderly loved one’s mind at ease by following some of the recommendations discussed above.